zentornoe/intern_CRVL/README.md

 |Jetson Nano|

 ### 1. What I Want ?
-Based on the previous 5x5 images processing technique, the internship period ended while developing a program to acquire and store images 1 frame per second for processing depth and color video(continuous discarity images).
+Based on the previous 5x5 images processing technique, the internship period ended while developing a program to acquire and store images 1 frame per second for processing depth and color video(continuous disparity images).